Professor of Electrical Engineering-Systems and Aerospace and Mechanical Engineering

 - 1995, Bachelors, University of Belgrade

 Professor Jovanovic's expertise is in modeling, dynamics, and control of large-scale and distributed systems and his current research focuses on the design of controller architectures, sparsity-promoting optimal control, fundamental limitations in the design of large dynamic networks, and dynamics/control of fluid flows.
-He is a senior member of the Institute of Electrical and Electronics Engineers (IEEE) and a member of the American Physical Society (APS).
-He currently serves as the Chair of the APS External Affairs Committee, an Associate Editor of the SIAM Journal on Control and Optimization, and had served as an Associate Editor of the IEEE Control Systems Society Conference Editorial Board from July 2006 until December 2010.
+He currently serves as the Chair of the American Physical Society External Affairs Committee, an Associate Editor of the SIAM Journal on Control and Optimization and of the IEEE Transactions on Control of Network Systems, and had served as an Associate Editor of the IEEE Control Systems Society Conference Editorial Board from July 2006 until December 2010.

-Professor Jovanovic received a CAREER Award from the National Science Foundation in 2007, an Early Career Award from the University of Minnesota Initiative for Renewable Energy and the Environment in 2010, a Resident Fellowship within the Institute on the Environment at the University of Minnesota in 2012, the George S. Axelby Outstanding Paper Award from the IEEE Control Systems Society in 2013, the University of Minnesota Informatics Institute Transdisciplinary Research Fellowship in 2014, and the Distinguished Alumni Award from the Department of Mechanical Engineering at UC Santa Barbara in 2014.
+Professor Jovanovic is a fellow of APS and a senior member of IEEE.
+He received a CAREER Award from the National Science Foundation in 2007, an Early Career Award from the University of Minnesota Initiative for Renewable Energy and the Environment in 2010, a Resident Fellowship within the Institute on the Environment at the University of Minnesota in 2012, the George S. Axelby Outstanding Paper Award from the IEEE Control Systems Society in 2013, the University of Minnesota Informatics Institute Transdisciplinary Research Fellowship in 2014, and the Distinguished Alumni Award from the Department of Mechanical Engineering at UC Santa Barbara in 2014.
 Papers of his students were finalists for the Best Student Paper Award at the American Control Conference in 2007 and 2014.

 Control theory and applications; design of controller architectures; dynamics and control of fluid flows; fundamental limitations in the design of large networks of dynamical systems; modeling, dynamics, and control of large-scale and distributed systems; sparsity-promoting optimal control.